Tips for Packaging High-Value Parcels, E-commerce, and More: 2026 Guide

 FAQ: Your Questions About Professional Packaging

-For a 10 kg package, use double-wall cardboard (BC) with a minimum strength of 600 g/m².
-Single-wall cardboard is only suitable for goods weighing up to 5 kg.
-Check that the dimensions of the box allow for 5 cm of padding on each side of the product.
+For a 10-kg package, use a double-wall corrugated box (BC) with a minimum strength of 600 g/m².
+Single-wall corrugated boxes are only suitable for packages weighing up to 5 kg.
+Make sure the box is large enough to allow for 5 cm of padding on each side of the product.

 🫧 Howmany layers of bubble wrap are needed?

-For a standard product, 2 to 3 layers are sufficient.
-For glass, ceramics, or any very fragile items, use 4 to 5 layers, paying particular attention to protruding areas and corners.
-The bubble wrap should form an air cushion 3 to 4 cm thick around the product.
+For a standard item, 2 to 3 layers are sufficient.
+For glass, ceramics, or any very fragile items, use 4 to 5 layers, paying special attention to protruding areas and corners.
+The bubble wrap should form an air cushion 3 to 4 cm thick around the item.

-Yes, provided it is in perfect condition: no tears, no creases, no signs of moisture, and all original tape removed.
-In the event of a claim, insurers will examine the condition of the box.
-A box that is visibly reused and damaged may result in a claim being denied.
+Yes, provided it is in perfect condition: no tears, no creases, no signs of moisture, and all original tape has been completely removed.
+In the event of a claim, insurers will inspect the condition of the box.
+A box that appears to have been reused and is damaged may result in a denial of coverage.

-Place the bottle in a sealed plastic bag.
+Place the vial in a sealed, airtight plastic bag.
 Add absorbent material (paper, cloth) around the bag.
-Position the bottle vertically in the box with rigid padding to prevent it from tipping over.
-Mark "TOP" with arrows on the outside of the box.
+Position the vial upright in the box using a rigid support to prevent it from tipping over.
+Mark "UP" with arrows on the outside of the box.

 Yes.
-Claisy, like all insurers, checks that packaging complies with regulations when investigating a claim.
-The five critical errors listed in this article (damaged box, lack of padding, visible value markings, unsuitable packaging, insufficient tape) may result in a claim being rejected, even if the Carrier at fault.
+Like all insurers, Claisy reviews the packaging for compliance when processing a claim.
+The five critical errors listed in this article (damaged box, lack of padding, visible value label, unsuitable packaging, insufficient tape) can result in a denial of coverage, even if the Carrier at fault.

-🏗️ What isthe difference between single, double, and triple fluting?
+🏗️ Whatis the difference between single, double, and triple-wall corrugated cardboard?

-The minimum technique is reinforced H: a central strip on the joint (20-30 cm) plus two perpendicular strips at the ends (15-20 cm each).
+The minimum requirement is reinforced H-taping: a central strip across the seam (20–30 cm) plus two perpendicular strips at each end (15–20 cm each).
 For valuable packages or those weighing more than 10 kg, add two diagonal strips to form a star.
-Use tape that is at least 50 mm wide, or 75 mm for heavy packages.
+Use tape that is at least 50 mm wide; use 75 mm for heavy packages.

 To go further

-Insurer's Perspective: Five Mistakes That Can Invalidate Your Claim
+Insurer's Perspective: The 5 Mistakes That Can Void Your Coverage

-At Claisy, we handle hundreds of claims every month.
+At Claisy, we handle hundreds of disputes every month involving packaging practices of varying quality.

-Here are the critical mistakes made by clients who contact us after being turned down by their insurers and therefore having their claims denied:
+Here are the critical mistakes made by customers who contact us after being turned away by their insurers and having their claims denied:

 Sources and Data:

-Professional packaging protects your parcels against 73% of damage.
-But the remaining 27% requires appropriate insurance:
+Professional packaging protects your packages from 73% of damage.
+But the remaining 27% require appropriate insurance: